 /No Treasure But Hope

 Unaffected by time or changes in taste in the wider musical world, Tindersticks continue with their own take of love, heartbreak and loss in another quite wonderful album.
 Ok, so it is more subdued and laid-back than even they usually are – and certainly doesn’t have the dramatic emotional hits of the glorious predecessor The Waiting Room – but the band remain unique in their continued exploration of the human condition by way of orchestral “chamber pop”.
-They sound like no-one else these days, Stuart Staples continues to sound like he is on the verge of a catastrophic breakdown, but somehow delivers every devastating line like it the most profound thing you will ever hear.
+They sound like no one else these days, Stuart Staples continues to sound like he is on the verge of a catastrophic breakdown, but somehow delivers every devastating line like it is the most profound thing you will ever hear.
 There is more to treasure than hope – they are called Tindersticks.

 /All Of My Dreams Are Of This Place

 /Negative Gain Productions